CVC97/Physics-Education-Animations/index.md

 > Frontpage of some of ``manim`` animations across several topics, mostly for educational purposes.
-> The first block of videos contains animations not clearly assigned to any specific physics lecture.
+> The first block of videos contains animations not clearly assigned to any specific physics lecture and gives a first peek at the libraries capabilities in various settings.
 >
 > **Authors Choice:** If you only have time for one single video (and like cats), go on and watch the 2nd one about acustic signal transmission via fourier analysis!